 We compute net income (loss) per share of common stock using the two-class method required for participating securities.
 We consider all series of our redeemable convertible preferred stock to be participating securities as the holders are entitled to participate in common stock dividends with common stock on an as-converted basis.
 The holders of our redeemable convertible preferred stock are also entitled to non-cumulative dividends prior and in preference to common stock and do not have a contractual obligation to share in the losses of the Company.
 Additionally, we consider shares issued upon the early exercise of options subject to repurchase and unvested restricted shares to be participating securities because holders of such shares have non-forfeitable dividend rights in the event of our declaration of a dividend for common shares.
 In accordance with the two-class method, earnings allocated to these participating securities, which include participation rights in undistributed earnings with common stock, are subtracted from net income to determine net income (loss) attributable to common stockholders.
+For the six month period ending January 31, 2012, net income was less than the non-cumulative dividends that would need to be paid to the redeemable convertible preferred stock holders prior to any amounts being paid to common stock holders, and as a result, all of the net income was allocated to the participating securities in the basic and diluted net income per share attributable to common stock calculation.

 Basic net income (loss) per common share is computed by dividing net income (loss) attributable to common stockholders by basic weighted-average shares outstanding during the period.
 All participating securities are excluded from basic weighted-average shares outstanding.
 In computing diluted net income (loss) attributable to common stockholders, undistributed earnings are re-allocated to reflect the potential impact of dilutive securities.
-Diluted net income (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common stockholders by diluted weighted-average shares outstanding, including potentially dilutive securities.
+Diluted net income (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common stockholders by diluted net income (loss) attributable to common stockholders by diluted securities.